Sriram137/poker/README.md

     r <amount> or raise <amount>

 ## Utility Commands
-    players -> List of players ,position and bets board -> Cards open on board
-    me -> My cards, bet and balance who -> Whose turn to play
+    ls or players -> List of players ,position and bets b or board    -> Cards open on board me            -> My cards, bet and balance w or who      -> Whose turn to play p or pot      -> How much is in pot